Top 8 Cvent Alternatives & Competitors

 Key Features

-Attendees can move freely between virtual tables and conversations in Airmeet’s social lounge, replicating the feel of in-person networking.
-Table hosts can manage their space and invite participants to join.
+• Social Lounge Networking: Attendees can move freely between virtual tables, with table hosts managing their space and inviting participants to join.

-Real-time data on registrants, attendees, and engagement across sessions and networking activities gives organizers a live view of participation.
-Post-event reports cover session performance and attendee behavior.
+• Event Analytics: Real-time data on registrants, attendees, and engagement across sessions and networking.
+Plus, post-event reports covering session performance and attendee behavior.

 • “I use Airmeet for my webinars and meetups because it breaks the monotony of standard video calls.
 It’s super user-friendly, with networking tables that make connecting feel real.”
 Bhavishya G.